akxsha/akxsha.github.io/README.md

 Welcome to my website.

-I'm a data engineer working on better state management for web3 applications.
+I build a corporate career as a data engineer and now I am building better state management tools for crypto applications.